-- (e) (1) The contributions in subsection (c) and (d) shall be contingent upon the other party making the payment noted in each subsection.
-Should the contribution in subsection (c) or (d) be less than that set forth in subsection (c) or (d), then the other contribution shall be reduced pro rata. - (2) In any fiscal year in which the City does not make the contribution set forth in subsection (c), the Board may use the Chapter 175/185 funds to either: (i) pay down the unfunded liability as a contribution above those otherwise required or (ii) fund a share plan as established in Section 121.115 or (iii) pay the holiday bonus.
+(e) (1) The contributions in subsection (c) and (d) shall be contingent upon the other party making the payment noted in each subsection.
+Should the contribution in subsection (c) or (d) be less than that set forth in subsection (c) or (d), then the other contribution shall be reduced pro rata.
+In an year in which the City does not make the required contribution, that amount shall be added to the next succeeding year's actuarially required contribution and the City shall authorize the payment of that amount to the Fund directly from any source, including but not limited to funds derived from the State of Florida as state revenue sharing money, however described, otherwise payable to the City.

+(2) In any fiscal year in which the City does not make the contribution set forth in subsection (c), the Board may use the {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}155

+Chapter 175/185 funds to either: (i) pay down the unfunded liability as a contribution above those otherwise required or (ii) fund a share plan as established in Section 121.115 or (iii) pay the holiday bonus.
 (As used herein, "holiday bonus" refers to the annual discretionary Chapter 175/185 Fund bonus payment identified in City Ordinance 2006-508-E.) The share plan created herein will be governed by the rules and regulation in Section 121.115.
-The share plan will remain unfunded until the requirements outlined in this section have been met. - effective date of Ordinance 2014-386-E, the Board may use the Florida Premium Tax Dollars to either: (i) pay down the unfunded liability as a voluntary contribution or (ii) fund a share plan as established in Section 121.115 or (iii) pay the holiday bonus.
+The share plan will remain unfunded until the requirements outlined in this section have been met.

+(3) After the seventh fiscal year after the prospective effective date of Ordinance 2014-386-E, the Board may use the Florida Insurance Premium Tax Rebate Dollars to either: (i) pay down the unfunded liability as a voluntary contribution or (ii) fund a share plan as established in Section 121.115 or (iii) pay the holiday bonus.
 (As used herein, "holiday bonus" refers to the annual discretionary Chapter 75/185 Fund bonus payment identified in City Ordinance 2006-508-E.)

-(f) As an alternative to the provisions of subsection (c), the City may, at any time, contribute an additional unfunded liability payment in an amount equal to the then equivalent present value of payments due and owing under subsection (c).
+(f) As an alternative to the provisions of subsection (c), the City may, at any time, contribute an additional unfunded liability payment in an amount equal to the then equivalent present value of payments due and owing under subsection (c), said amount to be confirmed by the actuary for the Fund and the actuary for the City.